Chad Basin: Rivers

 The seasonal Korama River in the south of Niger does not reach Lake Chad.
 Nigeria includes two sub-basins that drain into Lake Chad.
 The Hadejia - Jama'are - Yobe sub-basin in the north contains the Hadejia and Jama'are rivers, which supply the 6000 km2 Hadejia-Nguru wetlands.
 They converge to form the Yobe, which defines the border between Niger and Nigeria for 300 km, flowing into Lake Chad.
 About .5 km3 of water reaches Lake Chad annually.
-Construction of upstream dams and growth in irrigation have reduced water flow, and the floodplains are drying up.
+Construction of upstream dams and growth in irrigation have reduced water flow, and the floodplains are drying.
 The Yedseram - Ngadda sub-basin further south is fed by the Yedseram River and Ngadda River, which join to form an 80 km2 swamp to the southwest of the lake.
-There is no significant water flow from the swamp to the lake.
+There is not any significant water flow from the swamp to the lake.